2016-2017 Merit-Based Scholarships

 - Music Scholarship

 - Jussi Bjorling Music Scholarships, ranging from $2,000-$8,000 annually ($8,000-$32,000 over four years), support students continuing their participation in music at Gustavus.
-Although scholarships are available to students of any major, all winners are required to participate in a performing ensemble.
-The Music department has more detailed information about music scholarships. **Please note: You may apply for the Jussi Bjorling Music Scholarship in multiple performance areas -- for example, you may send one application for voice and another for piano.
+Although scholarships are available to students of any major, all winners are required to participate in a performing ensemble and take music lessons.
+The Music department has more detailed information about music scholarships. **Please note: You may apply for the Jussi Bjorling Music Scholarship in multiple performance areas -- for example, you may submit one application for voice and another for piano.
 Separate application forms, recommendation letters, and resumes must be completed for each performance area.**

 - Apply online for the Jussi Bjorling Music Scholarship.
 Please contact Alan Meier (firstname.lastname@example.org or 507 933 7682) in the Gustavus Admission Office with questions about the Bjorling Music Scholarship.